nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/readme.md

 Additional information about the module [structure](./OpenCore_structure.md) and suggestions for [design](./course_guidance.md) are provided.

 ### Course Creation
 For the workshop and online course materials, Open edX has many [partners](https://openedx.org/marketplace-all/) that specialize in working with subject matter experts to create online courses.
-To train 20,000 scientists, the MOOC will need to be engaging and interactive, similiar to [Elements of AI](https://www.elementsofai.com/), with animations rather than videos of people.
+To train 20,000 scientists, the MOOC will need to be engaging and interactive, similar to [Elements of AI](https://www.elementsofai.com/), with animations rather than videos of people.
 Using animations rather than videos will make the MOOC easier to translate into additional languages.

 ### Instructor-lead Workshop Materials
 For instructor-lead workshops (in-person and virtual), the materials will be organized as follows: